gladstone-institutes/Interactive-Enrichment-Analysis/README.md

     viewing results, or click `Start new analysis` to reset the app for another run.**

-*Advanced: Results are organized under a run-specific folder named by timestamp with subfolders for `gsea` and `ora` results, each of which includes a folder of `plots`.
+*Advanced: Results are organized under `shiny_results/output/` in a run-specific folder named by timestamp with subfolders for `gsea` and `ora` results, each of which includes a folder of `plots`.
 Results include TSV and XLSX tables of enriched terms and pathway, as well as RDS versions of the complete